DTrXuan/my_cv/index.md

 I have four years of experience as an Automotive Embedded Engineer.
 I am good at creating, testing , verifying and validating to enhance software for car engines and denox systems.

+I am a team player as well as an independent member.
+A self-motivated, a lifelong learner who is constantly keen to increase my knowledge and abilities.

 I am profiency working in English and have process and quality awareness in software development.
 I am strong in programming skills, knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me a valuable asset in the field.

-I am willing to enhancing my potential contributions to the automotive embedded engineering domain.
-I am good at teamwork, which is crucial in automotive industry.
-Also, I am a self-motivated, able to work independently, a lifelong learner who is constantly keen to increase my knowledge and abilities.

-Right now, I am working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.

 Outside of work, I enjoy trying new technologies and engaging in hands-on projects as a DIY or investigating OpenSource.
 This hobby helps my professional learning journey, enabling me to apply my engineering skills in innovative and practical ways.

 ---

 ## Skills and competencies

 - Debugging/Testing tools: debugger UDE (PLS), oscilloscopes, CANoe, CANalyzer, ETAS INCA
 - Communication Protocol: CAN, UART, I2C, SPI